-- 1. Open windows and pull shades.
-If possible, students and staff are to evacuate classrooms and gather in the basement, or stairwell away from windows, until given the "all clear."
-When passage to the basement or stairwell is not possible, the following procedures will be followed: - 2.
+- 1. Open windows and pull shades. - 2.
 All students are to kneel by inside walls using hands, books, tables, etc., for protection. - 3.
 Students in the library are to kneel under the tables. - 4.
 Students in hallways are to move to the nearest available room. - 5.
 Everyone remains in this position until an "all-clear" is given.